Crytochain/Crypto/README.md

-# MOAC JavaScript API version 0.1.2.
+# MOAC JavaScript API version 0.1.4.

-var Chain3 = require('chain3');

-var chain3 = new Chain3();

-This is the MOAC compatible JavaScript API which implements the Generic JSON RPC spec as described in the Chain3.md.
+This is the [MOAC](https://github.com/MOACChain/moac-core) compatible JavaScript API which implements the Generic JSON RPC spec as described in the Chain3.md.
 It's available on npm as a node module, for bower and component as an embeddable js and as a meteor.js package.

 Some of the methods require running a local MOAC node to use this library.